Two brothers docked over alleged stealing of N8.6m -

 He said the offence violated Section 287 of Criminal Law of Lagos State, 2015.

-The Chief Magistrate, Lazarus Hotepo, granted the defendants bail of N2 million each with two sureties in like sum.
+The Chief Magistrate, Lazarus Hotepo, granted the defendants bail in the sum of N2 million each with two sureties in like sum.

 Hotepo said the sureties must be gainfully employed.